wombleton/gitlaw-nz/acts/H/Housing Restructuring and Tenancy Matters Act 1992.md

     (4) Where State housing assets or liabilities or Corporation assets or liabilities vest in the company pursuant to this Part,---

-    *   (a) the publication under the [Acts and Regulations Publication Act 1989][101] of any Order in Council made under [section 24][30] of this Act relating to those State housing assets or liabilities or Corporation assets or liabilities shall be deemed to be notice of the vesting and any third party shall, after the date of such publication, deal with the company in place of the Crown or the Corporation, as the case may be:
+    *   (a) the publication under the [Acts and Regulations Publication Act 1989][104] or the [Legislation Act 2012][101] of any Order in Council made under [section 24][30] of this Act relating to those State housing assets or liabilities or Corporation assets or liabilities shall be deemed to be notice of the vesting and any third party shall, after the date of such publication, deal with the company in place of the Crown or the Corporation, as the case may be:

     *   (b) the Crown or the Corporation, as the case may be, shall remain liable to any third party as if the asset or liability had not been vested but shall be indemnified by the company in respect of any liability to any third party: